 Salsa is one of those foods where there’s a big difference between fresh made and store bought.
-I’m not sure why this is, but there’s a vibrancy to homemade salsa that’s missing from even the best brands at stores tend to lack.
+Homemade salsa recipes have a vibrancy that even the best brands at stores tend to lack.

 The basic recipe

 At heart, salsa is tomatoes, chilis and onions (with cilantro optional) with salt and lime juice.
 But there’s no end to variations you can make with it.